Healthcare Data Integration: What do we need to know?

 The medical industry heavily relies on data integration to improve established healthcare models.
-Additionally, data integration strategies in pharma are being leveraged across all levels of the value chain, from invention to manufacturing to commercialization.
+Additionally, healthcare data integration strategies in pharma are being leveraged across all levels of the value chain, from invention to manufacturing to commercialization.

 Only 56% of healthcare units are able to utilize all of their data streams effectively.
 This means that nearly half of the healthcare industry is missing out–resulting in approximately $342 billion in losses for healthcare units.